 “New Jersey Brigade”

-The monument to the First Brigade is south of Gettysburg on Sedgwick Avenue.
-(Tour map: Sedgwick Avenue)
+The monument to the 1st Brigade, 1st Division, 6th Corps is south of Gettysburg on Sedgwick Avenue.
+(Sedgwick Avenue tour map)

 Army of the Potomac

 Sixth Corps First Division